 Level III begins with a three-day off-campus retreat, which serves as a bridge between the academic work of Levels I and II and the clinical experience of Level III.
 During the retreat, students reflect on their clinical transition and build community with peers who will practice with them in the faculty-supervised clinic.
 Over the course of Level III, each student generates a minimum of 10 patients, and completes, under supervision, a minimum of 250 treatments.
 In addition, each student performs at least 180 treatments on patients at Community Health sites (begun in Level II).
 Beyond the increased clinical focus, Level III coursework focuses more deeply on advanced topics in theory, diagnosis, treatment planning, and skills development.
 During the final stages of clinic work, each student must pass an oral exam with a panel of senior faculty to demonstrate the student’s embodied knowledge and skills in the realm of Chinese medicine.
 Students may graduate upon completion of all coursework, clinical, and other academic requirements.

-The Master of Acupuncture and Master of Oriental Medicine programs of Maryland University of Integrative Health are accredited under master’s degree standards by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), the recognized accrediting agency for programs preparing acupuncture and Oriental medicine practitioners.
+The Master of Acupuncture and Master of Acupuncture with a Chinese Herbal Medicine Specialization programs of Maryland University of Integrative Health are accredited under master’s degree standards by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), the recognized accrediting agency for programs preparing acupuncture and Oriental medicine practitioners.
 ACAOM is located at 8941 Aztec Drive, Eden Prairie, Minnesota 55347; phone (952) 212-2434; fax (952) 657-7068; acaom.org.